neodon/endb/README.md

 ## Third-Party Adapters

-You can optionally utilize third-party storage adapters or build your own. *Endb* will integrate the third-party adapter and handle complex data types internally.
+You can optionally utilize third-party storage adapters or build your own. *Endb* will integrate the third-party storage adapter and handle complex data types internally.

 ```javascript
 const myAdapter = require('./my-adapter');
 const endb = new Endb({ store: myAdapter });
 ```

-For example, [`quick-lru`](https://github.com/sindresorhus/quick-lru) is an unrelated module that has an API similar to that of *Endb*.
+For example, [`quick-lru`](https://github.com/sindresorhus/quick-lru) is an unrelated and independent module that has an API similar to that of *Endb*.

 ```javascript
 const QuickLRU = require('quick-lru');